 A white label partner without feed management capability will manage the campaigns but leave the feed untouched.
 You will cap out at a performance ceiling that no amount of bid adjustment will break through.

 Ask any white label partner you are evaluating: "What does your feed management process look like?"
-If the answer is vague or they redirect to campaign settings, that tells you everything.
+If the answer is vague or they redirect to campaign settings, that tells you everything you need to know about their fit for white label Google Ads for e-commerce.

 2. Shopping Campaign Structure